elecarno/living-mythology/The Living Mythology.md

-A new pantheon for the resurgent romanticist.
+pA new pantheon for the resurgent romanticist.